timfee/cep-idp/WORKFLOW_README.md

 * `BASE_URLS` – four URLs used across the project; you no longer see raw strings elsewhere.
 * `TEMPLATE_IDS` & `TEMPLATE_NAMES` – Microsoft application-template metadata.
-* Aliases for legacy names so _nothing_ broke during the migration.

 ### 2.2 config/connections.ts